Thinking about Writing a Book?

 - Determine the type of book you want to write.
 Fiction?
 Nonfiction?
 Think about the kinds of books you enjoy reading.
 If you enjoy reading a certain genre, you may also enjoy writing in that genre.

 - Begin your journey at the end of your story.
 It may sound a bit odd, but some writers find it helps to know how their story is going to end before they write their first sentence.
-If you know how your story ends, you can then concentrate on figuring out the best direction to take your story in order to get to your desired conclusion.
+If you know how your story ends, you can then concentrate on figuring out the best direction to take the story in order to get to your desired conclusion.
 However, don’t set your ending in stone.
 Be prepared to be flexible, in case your story takes you in a different direction than expected.
 You may end up just as surprised as your readers by your final ending!

 - Start with a solid outline.
 Build a workable road map for your book.
 Map out the basics of what will happen and how it will happen.
 Add specific events that are necessary to move the story along, including a few sentences of explanation.